 What forms of payment does ISA accept?
 Can we pay online?

-ISA accepts credit/debit card (Visa, MasterCard, American Express, Discover), personal check, cashier's check, or money order.
+ISA accepts credit/debit card (Visa, MasterCard, Discover), personal check, cashier's check, or money order.
 Payment cannot be accepted over the phone, however payment can be made online via the ISA Student Portal or by submitting the ISA Credit Card Authorization Form.